Richa019/Data-Engineer-Project/README.md

 # Data-Engineer-Project
-Tokyo Olympics Data Anaylis
+Tokyo Olympics Data Analysis
-– Ingested Olumpic raw data into Azure Data Lake Storage using Azure Data Factory.

-– Cleansed and transformed data using PySpark in Databricks.
+– Ingest Olympic raw data into Azure Data Lake Storage using Azure Data Factory pipeline – Cleansed and transformed data using PySpark in Databricks.
 – Loaded refined datasets into Synapse Analytics for reporting.